 You can find some of my publications on the following philosophical issues related to computational methods and data science (starting from most recent) here:

-- On how not to justify our ubiquitous reliance and trust on computer simulations for scientific inquiry (with John Symons in Minds and Machines).
+On Epistemic Entitlements and the Practice of Computer Simulationfor scientific inquiry (with John Symons in Minds and Machines).

 - On explaining epistemic opacity in computational methods (Preprint).
 (Forthcoming in Science and Art of Simulation II: Epistemic Opacity in Computer Simulation and Machine Learning)